sanjaysampat/SanjaySwiftUI/README.md

     * Issues - does not create proper mpeg file when we change the view or popup appears, while recording.
     * 'Screen Recording List' - Show list of these recording files with mpeg file thumbnail.
         * On click open the mpeg file to play it.

+15. SignatureListView - Usage of .svg files from assets.
+    * Work-In-Progress - Will develop a puzzle game to match Name with Signatures and Photos.

-15. Changed from AppDelegate and SceneDelegate to App protocol introduced in XCode 12.
+16. Changed from AppDelegate and SceneDelegate to App protocol introduced in XCode 12.

-16. When SwiftUI does not have many views in a screen, the loading of App is faster. ( SwiftUI only loads views when they are seen on screen )
+17. When SwiftUI does not have many views in a screen, the loading of App is faster. ( SwiftUI only loads views when they are seen on screen )
     * we should create small and multiple views in a screen, each view with single responsibility ( **S**OLID )
     * Each app screen should not be cluttered with many functionalities.
     * The visibility of options and data should be easy to see for users.